LizaVavrichyna/imaginarium-react/README.md

 </pre>

 Every time you want to work on your application, you'll need to ensure that the API is running.
-Open a new terminal and start it.
+Open a new terminal, in imaginarium-api directory start with:
 <pre>

 json-server -p 8088 database.json